Hong Kong startup challenges Android-Apple dominance | DW | 26.07.2019

 "KaiOS is driving the smart feature phone segment and is in the center of all the development," Counterpoint analyst Varun Mishra told DW.
 "KaiOS provides an app store and has also developed and advertisement platform 'KaiAds,' which will be a key to its revenue generation."

-The popularity of smart feature phones and their growth potential have prompted Google and Facebook to customize their popular apps to ensure they run on these devices with limited memory.
+The popularity of smart feature phones and their growth potential have forced major global tech giants to take notice.
+Google and Facebook have customized their popular apps to ensure they run on these devices with limited memory.
 Google has also invested $22 million in KaiOS.

 Read more: Cheap phone a disaster for 'Make in India'